phw/nmslib-metabrainz/README.md

 The MetaBrainz Foundation has projects that require this library and the main version of this repository appears to be abandoned.
-We've applied one fix to allow the package to build on Python 3.12 and built a new package from it:
+We've applied one fix to allow the package to build on Python 3.12 and built a new package from it: [nmslib-metabrainz](http://pypi.python.org/pypi/nmslib-metabrainz).

+We don't want to continue being the maintainer of this module -- this is a stop-gap measure until a new maintainer is found.

 [![Pypi version](https://img.shields.io/pypi/v/nmslib.svg)](http://pypi.python.org/pypi/nmslib-metabrainz)
 [![Downloads](https://pepy.tech/badge/nmslib)](https://pepy.tech/project/nmslib)